Table of content

-- A large pool of talents - When you outsource, you’re no longer confined to a limited choice of candidates within your vicinity.
+- A large pool of talents.
+When you outsource, you’re no longer confined to a limited choice of candidates within your vicinity.
 You’ll be spoilt of options with an immense global pool of talent to choose from.
-It spares you the trouble of flicking through dozens of resumes just to hire the right developer.
+It spares you the trouble of flicking through dozens of resumes just to hire the right programmer.

 Cons of Outsourced Development

-- No full control - An outsourced team does not exclusively work for you on your project.
+- No full control.
+An outsourced team, unlike an in-house one, does not exclusively work for you on your project.
 This means that you have little control on the development, progress, and troubleshooting.
-Without direct access to the team, you can be oblivious to what’s happening with your project.
-It may take a few hours or days before your emails replied, and bug fix is not immediate.
+Without direct access to the team, you can be sure about what’s happening with your project.
+It may take a few hours or days before your emails are replied, and bug fix is not immediate.

 When to use outsource development?